thoughtspot/thoughtspot.github.io/_end-user/search/about-attributes-and-measures.md

 ## Query details

-{% include note.html content="The query visualizer is not available in the beta version of Answer V2.
-Answer V2 is off by default for ThoughtSpot Cloud clusters, but an administrator may turn it on in your environment.
-To use the query visualizer, turn Answer V2 off by selecting <strong>Switch to classic</strong> from the <strong>Data</strong> panel on the <strong>Search</strong> page, or turn it off at a cluster level by contacting ThoughtSpot Support." %}

 After, or while completing a search, you can see how ThoughtSpot displayed the answer.
 Click the **Query details** button on the right-hand side of the screen to open the **Query details** panel.